 The inconvenient truth is that our DHEA concentration declines as we age.
 This is a normal physiological process and there is no disease or mystery behind it.
 Our DHEA concentration peaks at about twenty to twenty-five years and then declines at about 20% per decade.
 For that reason, women over forty who wish to increase their fertility and bring their eggs and ovaries into the best possible shape will most likely need to supplement DHEA.

 So far, the majority of studies with DHEA have reported the best results with women taking 75mg of DHEA daily over a period of at least three to five months.
 Although there have never been any serious clinical side effects related to this dosage, it is advisable to keep in mind that various other hormones, including testosterone, can be built from DHEA.
-For that reason, before supplementing DHEA, it is best to consult a fertility specialist and have DHEA-SO4 as well as testosterone levels monitored occasionally.
+For that reason, before supplementing DHEA, it is best to consult a fertility specialist (here is how to find me if you need my advice) and have DHEA-SO4 as well as testosterone levels monitored occasionally.

 5) CoQ10.
 This is another essential substance that decreases in amount as we age, which is unfortunate because it is part of the system needed for energy production in every cell of the body.
 Since women’s eggs belong (together with the heart muscle) to the cells with the highest energy demand, they are particularly sensitive to low levels of CoQ10.